-During 2022, Arbor continued to examine and refine its governance structure with respect to sustainability.
+During 2023, Arbor continued to examine and refine its governance structure with respect to sustainability.
 These efforts included revisiting the commitment made across the organization and determining the most appropriate systems and procedures to ensure proper oversight by senior management and the Board.
-Our governing Statement of ESG Principles can be found on our website at www.arbor.com under the heading "About ARBOR".
-Our Board will continue to engage with senior management on short-and long-term strategies as they relate to ESG matters.
+Our governing Statement of ESG Principles can be found on our website at www.arbor.com under the heading "About-ESG."
+Our Board will continue to engage with senior management on short- and long-term strategies as they relate to ESG matters.
 However, the primary responsibility of reviewing Arbor's ESG plans and management's performance in delivering on those plans, now resides with the Corporate Governance Committee.
 This decision was made given the scope of the Corporate Governance Committee's responsibilities and the fact that several directors who have experience in ESG matters, including managing these issues in senior leadership or advising roles in the financial services sector, sit on this Committee.
-During 2022, the Board continued to monitor the Company's initiative to integrate ESG into our business operations, as well as investment processes and strategies, paying particular attention to expectations in the market and newly emerging regulatory requirements.
+During 2023, the Board continued to monitor the Company's initiative to integrate ESG into our business operations, as well as investment processes and strategies, paying particular attention to expectations in the market and newly emerging regulatory requirements.

-The Chairman of the Corporate Governance Committee, after presentations to the Committee by senior management and the chair of the ESG Taskforce, makes regular reports to the Board.
-Arbor's ESG Taskforce, which was created in 2021, expanded in 2022, to include additional employees across various areas of the business, with the intention of increasing focus on particular initiatives and reporting obligations.
+The Chairman of the Corporate Governance Committee, after presentations to the committee by senior management and the chair of the ESG Taskforce, makes regular reports to the Board.
+Arbor's ESG Taskforce, which was created in 2021, was expanded in 2023, with the inclusion of appointed ambassadors in each of Arbor's primary office locations, each of whom are responsible for increasing awareness of and participation in initiatives, projects and reporting obligations.
 The Corporate Governance Committee continues to be directly responsible for overseeing Arbor's ESG policy and strategy, including those initiatives spearheaded by the ESG Taskforce, as reflected in its charter.